liamsquires/Snake/README.md

 This is among my first serious projects (~Summer 2018).
 It is somewhat rough around the edges, but I learned so much; I honed my understanding of the basic logic of programming.

 To run it, install love2D and run the .love file.

+To play, use the 'a' key to turn right and 'd' to turn left.